atgreen/cl-llog/docs/hacking/PRD.md

 Cryptographic append-only audit logs with hash chaining and periodic signed checkpoints for compliance and forensics.

+**Important:** This feature makes logs **tamper-evident**, not tamper-proof.
+It detects unauthorized modifications after the fact but does not prevent them.
+An attacker with filesystem access can still modify logs, but the hash chain will reveal the tampering during verification.
+True tamper-proofing requires additional measures like write-once media, immediate external replication, or hardware security modules.

 **Capabilities:**
 - SHA-256 hash chaining (each record hashes previous)
 - Periodic checkpoints with digital signatures